 top of page

-Daphne’s Flight was created 25 years ago by five of the leading singer songwriters of their generation - Chris While, Julie Matthews, Melanie Harrold, Helen Watson and Christine Collister.
+Daphne’s Flight are a 5 piece band showcasing five of the leading singer songwriters of their generation - Chris While, Julie Matthews, Melanie Harrold, Helen Watson and Miranda Sykes.
 Described as one of the most exciting vocal groups to emerge on the acoustic music scene, their energy on stage is matched only by their collective talents, Daphne’s Flight are unrivalled and sit firmly in a class of their own as singers, musicians and writers.
-After a 21 year hiatus, they reunited in 2017 with a brand new album, ‘Knows Time, Knows Change’ and toured the UK and Europe to much critical and audience acclaim.
-A Live album and second tour followed in 2018 with festival appearances in 2019, including Cambridge, Shrewsbury and Cropredy which they stormed, gathering them even more devoted followers.
-They returned to the studio to record their highly anticipated 3rd studio album, ‘On Arrival’ which they were scheduled to tour in the spring of 2020.
-Alas, this was not to be and the postponed tour to 2021 also had to be rescheduled to 2022.

-So it is with great anticipation that they will finally be touring the new album in the spring.
-For very personal reasons Christine Collister is unable to join them but Julie, Chris, Helen and Mel are delighted to welcome into the fold Miranda Sykes (Show of Hands) on vocals and double bass, adding yet another exciting new element to the band.
+Julie, Chris, Helen and Mel were delighted to welcome into the fold Miranda Sykes on vocals and double bass in 2022 replacing Christine Collister, adding yet another exciting new element to the band.
 Join them on what promises to be an unmissable return flight to the stage.

 HELEN WATSON www